 4. Take Oil Changes Seriously

 Whether you change your own oil or take your vehicle to a trusted mechanic for this maintenance task, it’s important that you stay on top of regular oil changes if you want to avoid costly engine repairs.
 Clean oil is essential to keeping all those moving parts within your vehicle’s engine properly lubricated and running smoothly.
-Most cars these days need oil changes every 5,000 to 8,000 miles External Link Opens in a New Window, so plan accordingly.
+Most cars these days need oil changes every 5,000 to 8,000 miles, so plan accordingly.